robertmuth/Hocuspocus/README.md

 # Hocuspucus

-Asmall and extensible webserver for controlling key Linux apps remotely via a browser.
+A small and extensible webserver for controlling key Linux apps remotely via a browser.
 This means you can adjust the audio volume, change playlists, etc. from any browser, including the one in your mobile phone or tablet.